 Differences Between Perl vs Python

-Head to Head Comparison Between Perl and Python (Infographics)
+Head-to-Head Comparison Between Perl vs Python (Infographics)

-Key Differences Between Perl and Python
+Key Differences Between Perl vs Python

-1. Perl, we can say “Practical Extraction and Report Language”, but it is not official; on the other hand, Python is named after the famous artist of his time “, Monty Python”.
+1. Perl, we can say “Practical Extraction and Report Language,” but it is not official; on the other hand, Python is named after the famous artist of his time “, Monty Python.”

-2. Perl was invented by Larry Wall in 1987 while Python by Guido van Rossum in 1989.
+2. Perl was invented by Larry Wall in 1987, while Python by Guido van Rossum in 1989.

 Print “Hi, this is a text message from Python 2.0.”